mprinc/vuejs.org/src/v2/guide/render-function.md

 })
 ```

 Much simpler!
 Sort of.
 The code is shorter, but also requires greater familiarity with Vue instance properties.
-In this case, you have to know that when you pass children without a `v-slot` directive into a component, like the `Hello world!` inside of `anchored-heading`, those children are stored on the component instance at `$slots.default`.
+In this case, you have to know that <span class='important'>when you pass children without a `v-slot` directive into a component</span>, like the `Hello world!` inside of `anchored-heading`, <span class='important'>those children are stored on the component instance at `$slots.default`</span>.
 If you haven't already, **it's recommended to read through the [instance properties API](../api/#Instance-Properties) before diving into render functions.**

 ## Nodes, Trees, and the Virtual DOM